mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

 ### Configure your task

-Let's add the task we want to serve for MESG Core to the `mesg.yml` file.
+Let's add the task we want to serve for MESG Engine to the `mesg.yml` file.

 First, clean the `mesg.yml` file, keeping only the keys: `name`, `sid` and `description`.
 Change their value to look like this: